iionly/extended_tinymce/README.md

 Creating your own custom skin
 -----------------------------

-IMPORTANT: Tinymce uses a z-index of 100 for its fullscreen mode.
-This conflicts with the z-index values used by Elgg (e.g. Topbar).
-To get it fully working you need to adjust the z-index of ".mce-fullscreen" to 9001 within the files skin.min.css and skin.ie7.min.css of your customized skin.

 1. Configure your custom skin at http://skin.tinymce.com/ and download it,
 2. Copy your skin folder into the mod/extended_tinymce/vendor/tinymce/js/tinymce/skins directory,
-3. Change the skin name of the skin option in mod/extended_tinymce/views/default/js/elgg/extended_tinymce_init.js and mod/extended_tinymce/views/default/extended_tinymce/init.php to the name of your skin.
+3. Change the skin name of the skin option in mod/extended_tinymce/views/default/extended_tinymce/init.php to the name of your skin.

 Adding a language for the tinymce editor